Explore this course:

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
 You'll find out what makes us special.

 You may also be able to pre-book a department visit as part of a campus tour.Open days and campus tours

 1 year full-time

-This masters course will provide you with high-level skills in experimental science, with personal supervision and tutorials by experienced scientists, based in modern, well-equipped labs, leading to a project where you’ll design and conduct your own research.
+This masters course will provide you with high-level skills in practical experimental science, through personal supervision and training by experienced academic scientists, in modern, well-equipped laboratories, leading to a project where you’ll design and conduct your own research.

-Assessment is based on a combination of coursework, project work, formal examinations and a dissertation.
+Assessment is based on a combination of coursework, practical laboratory work, oral presentations, formal examinations and a dissertation.

-Through professional laboratory training and the opportunity to build clinical competence recognised by diagnostic facilities across the UK, our graduates are well equipped to pursue a career in healthcare diagnostics, working for healthcare providers such as the NHS, or companies allied to the provision of healthcare such as pharmaceutical companies.
+The professional laboratory training offered by this course and the opportunity to develop clinical skills recognised by diagnostic facilities across the UK, means Human and Molecular Genetics MSc graduates are well equipped to pursue a career in healthcare diagnostics, working for healthcare providers such as the NHS, companies allied to the provision of healthcare or in world-leading research centres.